vibhu253/DataWrangling/Python-Challenge/PyPoll/README.md

 -The winner

-# The script will prompt the user to indicate if the input file has a header
+# The script will prompt the user for the file name and to indicate if the input file has a header

 There are four input files - 2 original input files
-                             2 files with same data as input files but with no header This is how the script has to be invoked as follows with 2 arguments
+                             2 files with same data as input files but with no header This is how the script has to be invoked

-# $python main.py inputfile outputfile

-inputfile --> is the filename.csv if its in the same directory as the script or folder/filename.csv - depending on where the file is located relative to the current script location

-outputfile --> is filename.txt if the file should be placed in the same directory as the script or folder/filename.txt - if it has to be placed in a different folder relative to the current script location

-eg: sample script execution with file names provided
-# $python main.py election_data_1.csv output1.txt
+# $python main.py

+user enters file name

+user indicates if the file has header